The bible, in entirety, was written before the middle east, Europe, Asia, and Africa knew the western hemisphere ever existed.

 So North and South America—the Indian nations then, and the current nations now—aren’t in the bible.
 At all.
 Neither suggested nor alluded to in it.

-So even if you’re citizen of the United States, loyal and patriotic, or even just a big fan of all things American like so many of our resident aliens, I gotta break it to you: Other than the bits about “all the world,” we don’t figure into End Times predictions whatsoever.
+I’m a citizen of the United States, loyal and patriotic.
+If you’re like me, or even just a big fan of all things American like so many of our resident aliens, I gotta break it to you: Other than the bits about “all the world,” our country doesn’t figure into End Times predictions whatsoever.

-But you’d be surprised how many American prognosticators simply can’t have that.
+You’d be surprised (okay, if you’re American, you probably wouldn’t be) how many American End-Times prognosticators simply can’t abide that.

 Blame American

-We’ve been taught exceptionalism all our lives.
+We’ve been taught this exceptionalism all our lives.
 It’s a huge part of American-style

 This attitude has trickled into our religion.
 Our End Times prognosticators figure the United States is special, doggone it, so we oughta fit in the End Times timeline somewhere.
 They’re not entirely sure where, but they shoehorn us pretty much anywhere they can get away with it.